carmenbianca/report-liferay/report.md

 all licenses being pre-approved, effectively automatically approves third-party code.

-TODO move to reflection: The exact process once an issue has been identified is for internal use only, and cannot be paraphrased in this report.
-That makes it difficult to give a solid answer to the sub-question.

 ### Demands, requirements, and limitations {#demands-requirements-limitations}

 It is difficult to draw a conclusion to this sub-question without repeating the